Xcar17/Xcar17.github.io/project4.md

 ## How to compile / run the program

 The Website is currently running on an Apache server.
-Access to the website is limited to a local connection.
-To request access to the website, please contact me to request a meeting.
+To install an Apache server please follow [this](https://www.ionos.com/digitalguide/server/tools/xampp-tutorial-create-your-own-local-test-server/) guide on how to install and setup XAMMP and your own Apache server.

+Once you have downloaded and setup your apache server, you may clone the repository and copy it to your Xampp directory (C:\xampp).
+Make sure to replace the default htdocs files with the one provided in my repository.
+After the source code is in your htdocs, you must start your Apache server.
+To do this type 'Xampp control panel" in your search bar and opent the Xampp Control Panel application.
+Once it has loaded, look for the Apache service and press the start button.
+Now your Apache server should be running.

+To view the website, open the internet browser of your choice and enter "localhost" in the browser's address bar.
+You should now be able to see the website.

 ## UI Design